mandeepharsh/mandeepharsh/README.md

 ✍️ 🪖 🚀 ⚡️
 I'm a dedicated Full Stack Developer with a unique background in industrial fabrication.
 After transitioning my focus to software development, I've successfully developed complex web applications using JavaScript, TypeScript, React, Node.js, Express, Vite, and MySQL.

-💼 &nbsp;I have professional experience as a Junior Web Developer, where I significantly contributed to various web development projects.
+💼 &nbsp;I have professional experience as a Web Developer, where I significantly contributed to various web development projects.
 I'm passionate about creating software solutions that make a positive impact.

 🌱 &nbsp;Currently, I'm exploring new technologies and tools to expand my skill set.
 Some technologies that I'm interested in trying out include Vue,  Electron, WebSockets, GraphQL, Three.js, Recoil, SolidJS, Redux Toolkit, and Svelte.